 Snorkeling will be offered once or twice per day in the best snorkeling spots of the archipelago.
 A naturalist guide will always be present and dinghies will remain close at hand for convenience and safety.

-Air ticket between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands; accommodation before/after cruise; transfers in Quito or Guayaquil unless specified above; dinghy rides to/from the ship in Galapagos unless specified above; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as laundry, medical services, consumption from the mini-bar located in suites, alcoholic and non-alcoholic beverages except those mentioned as included; gratuities to ship staff left to passenger's discretion; traveler’s insurance; wet suit rental; kayak rental; Internet; taxes for items/activities onboard; $100 fuel surcharge.
+Air ticket between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands; accommodations before/after cruise; transfers in Quito or Guayaquil unless specified above; dinghy rides to/from the ship in Galapagos unless specified above; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as laundry, spa services, massages, medical services, and consumption from the mini-bar located in suites; alcoholic and non-alcoholic beverages except those mentioned as included; gratuities; traveler’s insurance; wet suit rental; kayak rental; Internet; taxes for items/activities onboard; fuel surcharge.

 Airfare between Quito/Guayaquil and the Galapagos Islands: